mbutler808/Sunyoung-Park-Rclass-project3/README.md

 1. First run the processing code, which will produce the processed data.
 2. Then run the analysis scripts, which will take the processed data and produce some results.
-3. Then you can run the manuscript, poster and slides example files in any order.
+3. Then you can run the manuscript.
 Those files pull in the generated results and display them.
-These files also pull in references from the `bibtex` file and format them according to the CSL style.